hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Updated LanguageContext to save language preference to user profile in database
 - Enhanced ProfileScreen to handle app_settings updates from Realtime
 - Modified HomeScreen to display user's first name instead of email
+- UI styling improvements implemented
+- Enhanced dark mode compatibility of language flag components
+- Converted LanguageFlag component from StyleSheet to NativeWind classes
+- Updated PreferencesLanguageSwitcher component to use more NativeWind styling
+- Fixed white background issue with flag icons in dark mode
+- Improved the styling consistency across the app using NativeWind

 ## In Progress